chrisman/chatastrophe/docs/decisions.md

 - Reach goal: use the `/` endpoint to allow the user to enter a nickname that will be broadcast along with the message when chatting.
 Probably save to localstorage.
 Absence of nick will redirect a user to the "registration page"

+## Nicknames

+This got kind of silly, but got nicknames on the chat screen, and it passed data from local storage to the socket, and to the other connections, which is really all I wanted to accomplish here.

+Issues:

+- no check for name collision (no server side anything)

+## Roadmap

+- looks: retrofit a CSS framework?
+- nickname collision: you can keep a list of nicks in memory on the server as people emit messages? and remove them on disconnect. that way you can detect collisions without keeping a database of registered users
+- modularize: you could make a localstorage service, and maybe a socket service?
+- test: ...and then test those services.
+- better routing? directly modifying the location.href attr seems yucky